electricimp/imp-central-impt/DevelopmentGuide.md

 # impt Development Guide #

-This additional guide is intended for developers who use *impt* to develop Electric Imp application and/or [factory firmware](https://developer.electricimp.com/examples/factoryfirmware).
+This additional guide is intended for developers who use *impt* to develop Electric Imp application, [BlinkUp™ fixture](https://developer.electricimp.com/examples/factoryfirmware) and/or [device-under-test](https://developer.electricimp.com/examples/factoryfirmware) firmware.

 Please read the main [Read Me file](./README.md) first as it covers all the basic *impt* usage and its common components.